-During the years ended June 30, 2022 and 2021, the SEU provided program loans to several parties for energy conservation measures.
+During the years ended June 30, 2023 and 2022, the SEU provided program loans to various parties for energy conservation measures.
 These programs loan receivables require interest rates ranging from 1.99% to 5.00%, payments are due monthly and loans mature on various dates over a period ranging from four to ten years.
 Interest is reported in the period earned.

 The SEU reviews program loans receivable on a recurring basis to determine if the loans are potentially uncollectible.
-All loans have been deemed collectible.
-The total program loan receivable as of June 30, 2022 and 2021 amounted to \$39,295,596 and \$38,490,00715, respectively.
+As discussed in Note C, hereinafter, SEU has provided a loan loss reserve as of June 30, 2023.